zachhalle/SublimeFormatter/README.md

 # Troubleshooting

 When SublimeFormatter is run on save, if it fails it will do so silently.
 Run it from the command palette to view error messages.

+# Emphatic warning

+This plugin will run commands in your shell.
+As such, attempting to format files named, for example `rm -rf / ; bad_idea.txt` can be a **very bad idea**.
+It attempts to detect whether a command may be destructive before running it, but if you are really enterprising, you may be able to fool it if you try hard enough.